Like any great piece of software, Google Docs is simple, yet powerful.

 Think of headings as chapter titles and subheadings as section titles.
 To designate a portion of text as a heading or subheading, you’ll need to designate it as a “Heading 1” or “Heading 2” using the text options in the top navigation menu.

 Let’s look at all of this in action:

 Also, you’ll notice the navigation menu on the left side of the screen also automatically updates as you add headings and subheadings.
 This is a nifty feature when you create an ebook with Google Docs as it allows you to instantly jump to the heading/section when you click on it:

 Note: if you don’t see a navigation menu on the left like in the video, select “View” from the top navigation menu and make sure “Show document outline” is checked.

-Now comes the most time-consuming part of learning how to create an ebook in Google Docs: adding your ebook’s content.
+Assuming you’ve already written your ebook, now comes the most time-consuming part of learning how to create an ebook in Google Docs: adding your ebook’s content.

 At this point, Google Docs will function just like any other word processor, like Microsoft Word.
 If you’re writing your ebook within Google Docs, then you can begin your content with your first chapter title and start typing.
 If your content is already written, you can import the document into Google Docs or copy/paste the content over.

 For a quick rundown/refresher of Google Docs’ full functionality as a word processor, check out this useful explainer video from David Lee Tech:

 Once you’ve finished creating an ebook in Google Docs, all that’s left is to turn it into a digital file that can be sent to other people or downloaded from your website.